trinodb/trino-go-client/README.md

 The `custom_client` parameter allows the use of custom `http.Client` for the communication with Trino.

+The default client does not follow HTTP redirects, because a redirect would carry the `X-Trino-*` headers, including extra credentials, to a host other than the one in the DSN, and a `301`, `302` or `303` response would turn the statement `POST` into a `GET` without the query.
+A redirect response fails the query instead.
+A custom client follows its own `CheckRedirect` policy, which allows redirects unless set.

 Register your custom client in the driver, then refer to it by name in the DSN, on the call to `sql.Open`: